hyperledger-labs/perun-doc/source/concepts/protocols.rst

 3. Virtual channel.

 Life cycle for each of these channels consist of the same four phases described above.
-The difference is where the funds are deposited during the open phase and how they are settled.
+The differences are in how the channels are funded during the ``open phase`` and, how they are settled.
 This layer, where funds will be deposited / channels will be settled will be referred to as ``parent layer`` in the further discussions.

 Ledger channel